 While we might think eating flowers is a new craze, we’ve been noshing on the petals of violets, roses and lavender for thousands of years.
 Indeed, many edible flowers have powerful nutritional properties too.

 A word of advice, however.
 Just because you can chuck a handful of pretty petals into your salads or cake mixture doesn’t mean you should.
 Many flowers – hollyhocks, forget-me-nots, fuchsia, and gladiolus – are all edible, but not all of them taste good!

 Pick flowers in the morning, before the sun’s rays dry them out, and pop them in the fridge to keep fresh.
-The petals are the best bits – stems, stamens and all the other stringy bits can often taste bitter.
-The exceptions to this are nasturtiums and pansies, which can be eaten whole.
+The petals are the best bits – stems, stamens, and all the other stringy bits can often taste bitter.
+The exceptions to this are nasturtiums and pansies, which you can eat whole.

 These beautiful cobalt blue flowers have a faint taste of cucumber and are perfect for freezing into ice cubes for summer cocktails or sorbets.